 When Jesus Christ was born, His birth was the sign of God’s great love for all of humankind, it was a passionate declaration of His deep desire to be close to us once again; His birth was the reason the angels cried out, “Peace on earth, God’s goodwill toward man!”
 (Luke 2:14) The angels understood what so many, even today, do not – God’s love compelled Him to send His Son to earth to die as the ultimate, sinless sacrifice so that peace between holy God and sinful man would be eternally ensured for all who accepted Jesus as the Son of God.
 Because He is, you are.

-Jesus would have read this as well in Psalm 22:17-18 says, “I can count all my bones; they look and stare on me.
+Jesus would have read this as well in Psalm 22:17-18 (MEV) which says, “I can count all my bones; they look and stare on me.
 They part my garments among them and cast lots for my clothes.”
 Yes.
 Jesus knew.
-He understood the requirements of the task to which God the Father had called Him.
+He fully understood the requirements of the task to which God the Father had called Him.
 He knew your sin, and mine, would cause Him grief and suffering beyond all imagining and He came anyway.
-THAT IS LOVE.